TemmSoft/fFactory/README.md

-# fFactory
+# FP labs
-F# test factory - some trainings for F#
+Some trainings for FP